shanewho/queue_classic_batches/README.md

-# QueueClassicBatches
+# queue_classic_batches

-TODO: Write a gem description
+Adds support to queue_classic to enable queuing another job when a group of jobs have all completed.

 ## Installation